Mixing Particle Production for Relaxion Mechanism: Model Implementation

 Although there were many analytical attempts in obtaining the stable region, only approximate results are found \cite{10.2307/2100807,10.1115/1.4037797,10.1115/1.4039144}.
 Hence in this work we present only the numerical study for the stable and unstable regions.
 The numerical solution for each point in the parameters space of $\left(\epsilon, \delta\right)$ is analysed with a random seed.
 In order to confirm its stability, the solution is checked against the time scale that a relaxion takes to travel from its initial point to the point where particle production happens, i.e., $\delta t \sim \phi_0/\dot{\phi}_0$.
 The region of stable and unstable solutions are shown in Fig.(\ref{stab_region}).

 The exponential growth can be found in some regions of parameter space (also known as tongues).
-Note that the numerical results presented here contains only finite-time simulations which do not capture the infinite number of "Arnold tongues" permeating the stability region \cite{Braden:2010wd}.
+Note that the numerical results presented here contains only finite-time simulations which do not capture the infinite number of ``Arnold tongues'' permeating the stability region \cite{Braden:2010wd}.
 Since these infinite number of stability tongues are higher order effects leading to only a weak growing mode, the axion fragmentation effect in these Arnold tongues is expecting to be subdominant comparing to the main unstable regions.
+Numerical example of this weak resonance effect is given in Appendix \ref{app:Arnold}.
 However, due to the lowest order of the main instability regions, there is always some modes of an axion field containing instability which lead to the strong fragmentation effect.
-In order to avoid this situation, we assume that the effect of fragmentation is subdominant due to the large slope, i.e.,
+It has been shown in \cite{Fonseca:2019ypl} that the fragmentation is effective ($\ddot{\phi} < 0$) when